LNP response received from Michael O'Dwyer, LNP State Director in communication to the Australian Christian Lobby State Director.

 Under the LNP’s plan to tackle bullying we will develop a new anti-bullying resource for Queensland schools developed in consultation with teachers, parents, educational experts and child psychologists and that is age appropriate.

-Any form of bullying or anti-social behavior should never be tolerated in our schools.
+Any form of bullying or anti-social behaviour should never be tolerated in our schools.

 2 – ABORTION